danielbodnar/awesome-stars/BY-LANG.md

 ## C++

+- [emilengler/sysget](https://github.com/emilengler/sysget) - One package manager to rule them all
+- [pbek/QOwnNotes](https://github.com/pbek/QOwnNotes) - QOwnNotes is a plain-text file notepad and todo-list manager with Markdown support and Nextcloud / ownCloud integration.
 - [IBM/fhe-toolkit-linux](https://github.com/IBM/fhe-toolkit-linux) - IBM Fully Homomorphic Encryption Toolkit For Linux.
 This toolkit is a Linux based Docker container that demonstrates computing on encrypted data without decrypting it!
 The toolkit ships with two demos
 - [cryfs/cryfs](https://github.com/cryfs/cryfs) - Cryptographic filesystem for the cloud
 - [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - gpt4all: open-source LLM chatbots that you can run anywhere